xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 - [CreateNewShipCommandMessageHandler](https://github.com/xhafan/legacy-to-coreddd/blob/master/src/ServiceApp/CommandMessageHandlers/CreateNewShipCommandMessageHandler.cs)

 ### <a name="conclusion"></a>Conclusion
-Congratulations for making it this far.
-Hopefully this blog post will help somebody when rewriting a legacy application.
+Congratulations for making it to the end of this long blog post.
+Hopefully this blog post will help somebody to  rewrite a legacy application using DDD.
 The techniques mentioned in this blog post are applicable for a green field development as well.
 Please share any comment you might have in the discussion below.
+Thank you for reading!